PHILADELPHIA REFLECTIONS

 J-Boat

 Unfortunately, there are only about fifteen J-boats moored there.
 Most of the members use some other harbor as their home port, and the blame is placed on the Philadelphia International Airport.
 The runway was extended out into the river, causing changes in the current to pile up silt outside the yacht club.
-The club has so far been unable to overcome the Governmental rules which prevents private dredging, so there is a gridlock.
+The club has so far been unable to overcome the Governmental rules which prevent private dredging, so there is gridlock.
 One can also easily imagine a little class warfare with local politicians, who might not be enthusiastic about using taxpayer's money for the benefit of rich yacht owners, etc, etc.

 A river full of lovely sailboats, or even an exciting river race, would greatly enhance the attractiveness of the city as a place to live.
 Just notice how residents and tourists flock to the riverbank to watch the Occasional visit of tall ships.
 To the extent that modified dredging and navigation rules would help the process, it certainly needs to be helped.